Le Bec-Thomas

-Le Bec-Thomas ([lə bɛk tɔmɑ]) is a village in the department of Eure of the Normandy region in France.
+Le Bec-Thomas ([lə bɛk tɔmɑ]) is a village and commune in the department of Eure of the Normandy region in France.
 Le Bec-Thomas is part of the canton of Grand Bourgtheroulde and the arrondissement of Bernay.
 The INSEE code for Le Bec-Thomas is 27053, and the Le Bec-Thomas zip code is 27370.

 Geography

 Le Bec-Thomas has an approximate altitude of 145 meters and an area of 1.40 km ².
 Its latitude and longitude are 49.234 degrees North and 0.983 degrees East.